-Current and historical gross margin, operating margin and net profit margin for Royal Caribbean Cruises (RCL) over the last 10 years.
+Current and historical gross margin, operating margin and net profit margin for Wheaton Precious Metals (WPM) over the last 10 years.
 Profit margin can be defined as the percentage of revenue that a company retains as income after the deduction of expenses.
-Royal Caribbean Cruises net profit margin as of June 30, 2019 is 17.82%.
+Wheaton Precious Metals net profit margin as of September 30, 2022 is 71.79%.

 Wheaton Precious Metals is one of the largest precious metal streaming companies in the world that generates its revenues primarily from the sale of gold, silver and palladium.
 As of December 31, 2020, the Company has entered into long-term purchase agreements with different mining companies, for the purchase of precious metals and cobalt.
 Following the PMPAs, Wheaton acquires metal production from the counterparties for an initial upfront payment plus an additional cash payment for each ounce or pound delivered that is fixed by contract, generally at or below the prevailing market price.
 The company's production profile is driven by the volume of metal production at its various mining assets.
 The primary drivers of the company's financial results are the volume of metal production at the various mines to which the PMPAs relate and the price realized by Wheaton upon the sale of the metals received.